Blog

 $ man script

-Changing GELI password on multiple disks
+Changing GELI passphrase (password) on multiple disks

 GELI password and encryption.